Spoon7227/CS598DL-Project/README.md

 PhysioNet-2012 Mortality Task Performance

-Below is the comparison of this project's replication of the original paper's results with other methods.
-Other method's performance data is sourced from the original paper.
+Below are our replication of performances from the original paper.
 All methods use seed 2020 with ours using seed 2020-2022.

 | Model           | ROC-AUC    | PR-AUC    |